How to Use Condition Monitoring as a Proactive Equipment Reliability Improvement Strategy

 Condition Monitoring when used to drive reliability improvement offers diagnostics, information and data for Root Cause Analysis and equipment redesign, along with verification of defect or design correction.
-Condition monitoring applied proactively is a context embracing world class reliability maintenance concepts.
+Proactive condition monitoring is a context embracing world class reliability maintenance concepts.

 1. Condition Monitoring

 A Definition of Condition Monitoring: The process of systematic data collection and evaluation to identify changes in performance or condition of a system, or its components, such that remedial action may be planned in a cost effective manner to maintain reliability.